 Arthropods

 The chapter focuses on arthropods in sandy dunes.
-The chapter begins with a brief overview of studies done worldwide on arthropods, especially beetles, in dunes and continues with the studies carried out in Israel until 2000.
-From here, the chapter continues with all the knowledge accumulated in Israel since then, which resulted from the studies carried out mainly in the LTER sand reserve of Nitzanim for 12 consecutive years.
-The chapter describes the relationship between the dune types (mobile' semi-fixed, and fixed) and the patch types (under the shrubs and in the open among the shrubs) and arthropod communities and their affinity to the dune mobility state, using Sandiness Index.
-A summary table with the list of endemic species in the Levant accompanies this sub-chapter with details of the species, the characteristic habitat for each species, its geographical distribution, and its Sandiness Index.
-Another sub-chapter is dedicated to two flagship species, one of which characterizes mobile dunes and the other stabilized dunes and to the unique ants characteristic to the coastal sands in Israel.
+The chapter begins with a brief overview of global studies of arthropods, especially beetles, in dunes, and continues with a discussion of studies carried out in Israel through the year 2000.
+From here, the chapter continues with a survey of all the knowledge accumulated in Israel since then, derived from the studies carried out primarily in the LTER sand reserve of Nitzanim over 12 consecutive years.
+The chapter describes the relationship between dune types (mobile, semi-fixed, and fixed) and the patch types (under the shrubs and in the open among the shrubs) and arthropod communities as well as their affinity for the dune mobility state using the Sandiness Index.
+A summary table with a list of endemic species in the Levant accompanies this sub-chapter with details of the species, the characteristic habitat for each species, its geographical distribution, and its Sandiness Index.
+Another sub-chapter is dedicated to two flagship species, one of which characterizes mobile dunes and the other fixed dunes, and to the unique ants characteristic of the coastal sands in Israel.

 Chapter 6